-Part 1 of this article covers the most common reasons car insurance companies deny claims and Part 2 talks about what actions you can take if they do.
+Here are the most common reasons car insurance companies deny claims and what you can do if a claim is denied.

 While a car insurance company will normally honor your car insurance claim, there are a few reasons for them to deny it.
 The following details some of the more common reasons behind a claim denial: